The Poincar\'e-extended ab-index: Introduction

 We study the extended $\aaa\bbb$-index in the generality of graded posets admitting $R$-labelings.
 This class of posets includes intersection posets of hyperplane arrangements and, more generally, geometric lattices and geometric semilattices.
-We show that the extended $\aaa\bbb$-index has nonnegative coefficients by interpreting them in terms of a combinatorial statistic generalizing a statistic given for the $\aaa\bbb$-index by Billera, Ehrenborg, and Readdy~\cite{billera-ehrenborg-readdy}.
-This interpretation proves the mentioned conjecture~\cite{Maglione-Voll}, as well as a related conjecture from Kühne and the second author~\cite{Kuhne-Maglione}.
-It also recovers and generalizes additional results from~\cite{billera-ehrenborg-readdy} and explains a close relationship between the Poincaré polynomial and the $\aaa\bbb$-index.
-Concretely, we show that the extended $\aaa\bbb$-index can be obtained from the $\aaa\bbb$-index by a suitable substitution and that the Poincaré polynomial is already encoded in the $\aaa\bbb$-index.
-This allows us to define the \emph{pullback $\aaa\bbb$-index}, a polynomial in noncommuting variables $\ccc = \aaa + \bbb$ and $2\ddd = 2(\aaa\bbb + \bbb\aaa)$.
-In the special case of oriented matroids, this recovers the relationship between the $\aaa\bbb$-index of the lattice of flats and the $\ccc\ddd$-index of the face poset.
-Notably, our approach recovers several well-know results without using the \emph{coalgebra techniques} of~\cite{billera-ehrenborg-readdy}.
+We show that the extended $\aaa\bbb$-index has nonnegative coefficients by interpreting them in terms of a combinatorial statistic.
+This generalizes statistics given for the $\aaa\bbb$-index by Billera, Ehrenborg, and Readdy~\cite{billera-ehrenborg-readdy} and for the pullback $\aaa\bbb$-index (defined below) by Bergeron, Mykytiuk, Sottile and van Willigenburg~\cite{bergeron-mykytiuk-sottile-vanWilligenburg2000}.
+This interpretation proves the aforementioned conjecture~\cite{Maglione-Voll}, as well as a related conjecture from Kühne and the second author~\cite{Kuhne-Maglione}.

+We also describe a close relationship between the Poincaré polynomial and the $\aaa\bbb$-index by showing that the extended $\aaa\bbb$-index can be obtained from the $\aaa\bbb$-index by a suitable substitution.
+This recovers, generalizes and unifies several results in the literature.
+Concretely, special cases of this substitution were observed by Billera, Ehrenborg and Ready for lattices of flats of \emph{oriented matroids}~\cite{billera-ehrenborg-readdy}, by Saliola and Thomas for lattices of flats of \emph{oriented interval greedoids}~\cite{saliola-thomas}, and by Ehrenborg for \emph{distributive lattices}~\cite{Ehrenborg-signed}.
+In agreement with those special cases, our substitution allows us to study the \emph{pullback $\aaa\bbb$-index}, a polynomial in noncommuting variables $\ccc = \aaa + \bbb$ and $2\ddd = 2(\aaa\bbb + \bbb\aaa)$ with connections to the combinatorics of \emph{$P$-partitions} and \emph{quasisymmetric functions} from~\cite{stembridge-p-partitions} and~\cite[Section~7]{bergeron-mykytiuk-sottile-vanWilligenburg2000}.
+We conjecture that our substitution (now defined on quasisymmetric functions) restricts to a map on symmetric function, and that the image of a Schur function is Schur positive.